talgart/FirstTask/README.md

 Input and pattern files are already here(in src directory) you should upload them to see the result Output(result will be displayed in the console)

+Due to unforeseen circumstances, I had to upload on github

+I have already  uploaded in src directory  the "Attachment failed" error  via  gmail